Van long Nature reserves and the Delacour's Langur thieves

 With free bicycles from the homestay, we rode along the main street water banks to the nature reserve.
 Along the banks, we passed many fishing birds, fishing locals, and ducks.

-The cloudless sky, despite the coolness of the winter months, did not make it a comfortable bicycle ride and not too long after we headed out, we headed back for some respite in the shelter.
+The cloudless sky and intense sun, despite the coolness of the winter months, did not make it a comfortable bicycle ride and not too long after we headed out, we headed back for some respite in the shelter.

-Later in the afternoon around 4pm, the recommended timing to sight the monkeys from the boats, we would go to the ticketing counter near the pier to buy a ticket for a chance to spot one of the rarest primates in South East asia who looks like monkeys wearing diapers.
-Going for a boat ride in Van Long is a common way to enjoy the scenery in Van Long and also a chance to sight the rare and quirky-looking primate
+Later in the afternoon around 4pm, the recommended timing to sight the monkeys from the boats, we would go to the ticketing counter near the pier to buy a ticket for a chance to spot one of the rarest primates in South East Asia who looks like a monkey wearing diapers.
+Going for a boat ride in Van Long is a common way to enjoy the scenery and also stand a chance to sight the rare and quirky-looking primate.

 https://www.youtube.com/watch?v=NxBOA9YNBiI&t=521s